beddarinn/beddarinn.github.io/_posts/2017-01-16-sjalfsprof.md

 ## Niðurstöðurnar

-> ### Faith (94%):
-* Make efforts to discover your true passion and tie it to your work, no matter what you do.
-* Align, but don't compromise, your values to that of your organization.
-* You respect others for learning about your family and community - give them the opportunity.
-* You give more value to greater levels of service than more money - let others know this.
-* People may not share your beliefs, but you feel they need to understand & respect - let them.
-<br><br>

-Ég veit nú ekki alveg hvort ég trúi að trú sé helsti styrkleiki minn. Ég trúi lítið á sjálfa mig og ég trúi ekki á biblíuna. Ég held að þetta sé í fyrsta sæti hjá öllum sem taka þetta próf því myndböndin sem maður átti að hvíla hugann við í miðju prófinu voru um Jesú.

 > ### Optimism (94%):
 * Look for positions where you can be as close to customers as possible.
 * Actively help plan events - like new product launches and user groups.